juice-shop/pwning-juice-shop/part1/ctf.md

 3. Perform steps 1 and 3 from
    [the CTFd installation instructions](https://github.com/CTFd/CTFd#install).
-4. Browse to your CTFd instance UI (by default <http://127.0.0.1:4000>) and create an admin user and CTF name
+4. Browse to your CTFd instance UI (by default <http://127.0.0.1:4000>) and create an admin user and CTF name.
 5. Go to the section _Admin_ > _Config_ > _Backup_ and choose _Import_
 6. Select the generated `.zip` file and make sure only the _Challenges_ box is ticket.
 Press _Import_.
+7. _(Only for CTFd 2.x)_ Dismiss the potential `Internal Server Error` alert popup after import and restart your CTFd server.
+8. _(Only for CTFd 2.x)_ Repeat the initial setup from step 4. to regain access to the CTF now pre-populated with the Juice Shop challenges.

 #### Docker container setup